Y0uchenZ/RecSM/README.md

-# RENet
+# RecSM
-A Flexible Recursive Network for Stereo Matching Based on Residual Estimation
+A Flexible Recursive Network for Video Stereo Matching Based on Residual Estimation